jasonbayton/11ty/_src/blog/2023/05/product-files-alternate-formfactors-and-power-solutions.md

 (image)

 I've got a soft spot for the M10p.
-Even though the design is dated and the way it's built is extremely inefficient (thanks to the initial project scope), what eventually landed with customers was a robust, performant device with a solid suite of core hardware features, and wicked extensibility.
+Even though the design is dated and the way it's built could be far more efficient (thanks to the initial project scope), what eventually landed with customers was a robust, performant device with a solid suite of core hardware features, and wicked extensibility.

 Some of the aspects of this device I'm most proud of are: